About the Episode

 Richard B. Frank is an internationally renowned expert on the Pacific war.
 After graduating from the University of Missouri, he was commissioned in the US Army, in which he served for nearly four years, including a tour of duty in the Republic of Vietnam as an aero rifle platoon leader with the 101st Airborne Division.
 Frank completed studies at Georgetown University Law Center in Washington, DC.
 Soon afterwards he began research on his first book, Guadalcanal: The Definitive Account of the Landmark Battle, which was published in 1990 and won the US Marine Corps’ General Wallace M. Greene Award.

 At 5:29 a.m.
-(MST), the world’s first atomic bomb detonated in the New Mexican desert, releasing a level of destructive power unknown in the existence of humanity.
+(MST) on July 16, 1945, the world’s first atomic bomb detonated in the New Mexican desert, releasing a level of destructive power unknown in the existence of humanity.
 Emitting as much energy as 21,000 tons of TNT and creating a fireball that measured roughly 2,000 feet in diameter, the first successful test of an atomic bomb, known as the Trinity Test, forever changed the history of the world.

 Theodore Van Kirk, known as Dutch, was born in Pennsylvania.
 He grew up in a very small town and he described himself as a river rat because they lived so close to two rivers.